dmbarbour/glas/docs/GlasLangExt.md

 ## Abstract Value Constructor Methods

-Abstract values are hidden from the parser, and have arbitrary representation.
+Abstract values are hidden from the parser and their representation is controled by the compiler.
 This supports deferred type checking and evaluation, and maintenance of metadata about origin.
 Compiler built-in types and functions will be available via abstract value constructors.

 ### Value Injection